-Trump asked if disinfectants could be injected to kill coronavirus inside the body.
-Doctors answered: ‘People will die.’
+Trump claims controversial comment about injecting disinfectants was ‘sarcastic’

 “I see the disinfectant that knocks it out in a minute, one minute,” Trump said during Thursday’s coronavirus press briefing.
 “And is there a way we can do something like that by injection inside, or almost a cleaning?
 Because you see it gets inside the lungs and it does a tremendous number on the lungs, so it would be interesting to check that.”

-The question, which Trump offered unprompted, immediately spurred doctors to respond with incredulity and warnings against injecting or otherwise ingesting disinfectants, which are highly toxic.
+The question, which Trump offered unprompted, immediately spurred doctors, lawmakers and the makers of Lysol to respond with incredulity and warnings against injecting or otherwise ingesting disinfectants, which are highly toxic.

+When asked Friday during a bill signing in the Oval Office to expand upon this, Trump said it wasn’t intended as a serious suggestion.

+“I was asking a question sarcastically to reporters like you just to see what would happen,” Trump said.

 “My concern is that people will die.
 People will think this is a good idea,” Craig Spencer, director of global health in emergency medicine at New York-Presbyterian/Columbia University Medical Center, told The Washington Post.
 “This is not willy-nilly, off-the-cuff, maybe-this-will-work advice.
 This is dangerous.”

+“President Trump has repeatedly said that Americans should consult with medical doctors regarding coronavirus treatment, a point that he emphasized again during yesterday’s briefing,” she said.

-Trump’s eyebrow-raising query came immediately after William Bryan, the acting undersecretary for science and technology at the Department of Homeland Security, gave a presentation on the potential impact of summer heat and humidity, which also included references to tests that showed the effectiveness of different types of disinfectants.
+Trump’s eyebrow-raising query came immediately after William N. Bryan, the acting undersecretary for science and technology at the Department of Homeland Security, gave a presentation on the potential impact of summer heat and humidity, which also included references to tests that showed the effectiveness of different types of disinfectants.
 He recounted data from recent tests that showed how bleach, alcohol and sunlight could kill the coronavirus on surfaces.

 Bryan said bleach killed the virus in about five minutes and isopropyl alcohol killed it in 30 seconds.
 In tests, sunlight and high temperatures also appeared to shorten the virus’s life on surfaces and in the air, Bryan said.

-Trump has previously claimed that the arrival of summer weather will help fight the coronavirus outbreak without resorting to aggressive social distancing measures that carry significant economic ramifications.
-The study Bryan presented Thursday appeared to back those claims to some degree, although its results have not been peer-reviewed.
+Trump has previously claimed that the arrival of summer weather will help fight the coronavirus outbreak without resorting to measures that carry significant economic ramifications.
+The study Bryan presented Thursday appeared to support those claims to some degree, although its results have not been peer-reviewed.

-As Bryan left the podium without answering reporters’ questions, Trump stepped up to the mic.
+As Bryan left the podium without answering reporters’ questions, Trump stepped up to the microphone.
 Before he allowed anyone to ask a question, the president offered an answer to a “question that, probably, some of you are thinking of if you are totally into that world, which I find to be very interesting.”

 That’s when he asked about injecting an unspecified disinfectant into the lungs of covid-19 patients.
 He also raised the possibility of using light to combat the viral infection and suggested consulting medical doctors with these questions.

 “So, supposing we hit the body with a tremendous, whether it’s ultraviolet or just very powerful light – and I think you said that hasn’t been checked but you’re going to test it,” Trump said to Bryan.
-“And then I said supposing you brought the light inside the body, which you can do either through the skin or in some other way.”
+“And then, I said, supposing you brought the light inside the body, which you can do either through the skin or in some other way.”

 He continued: “And I think you said you’re going to test that, too.
 Sounds interesting.”

-As president spoke, one of his top public health experts, Deborah Birx, who serves as the response coordinator for the White House’s coronavirus task force, listened in a chair a few feet away from the podium.
+As the president spoke, one of his top public health experts, Deborah Birx, who serves as the response coordinator for the White House’s coronavirus task force, listened in a chair a few feet away from the podium.

 Birx did not immediately respond to Trump’s remarks about light therapy or disinfectant injections at the coronavirus briefing.
 Instead, she watched silently from the sidelines, her lips pressed in a tight line as Trump riffed on testing the unproven treatments.